 As mentioned earlier, when your team has access to the agenda prior to the meeting, they’ll have more time to form their thoughts and opinions.
 When people feel confident in their answers, they’re more likely to participate in discussions.

-In addition to that, some individuals just don’t want to speak during a meeting (and that’s okay).
-By giving them a digital means to contribute to the agenda, you’ll still be encouraging them to participate but in a way that is comfortable for them.
+In addition to that, some individuals just don’t want to speak during a meeting.
+And that’s okay — everyone has different communication styles.
+By giving them a digital means to contribute to the agenda, you’ll still be encouraging them to participate but in a way that’s comfortable for them.

 If meeting participants feel safe enough to open up and share their thoughts and ideas, your team will be able to tackle problems and think up ideas more holistically.